Subramaniya-pillai/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/README.md

 ![Alt text](image13.png)

 ## Result:
-Thus,a manager database to execute DML queries using SQL is executed successfully.
+The execution of DML queries using SQL in a manager's database has been successful.